Osprey: Profile and Information

 Osprey

 Because these birds are vastly spread out on the planet, their population as a whole is very stable.
-Basically, they are not in decline, though only a few that are sub-species which are located in some certain region are said to be in danger of extinction.
+They are not in decline, though only a few sub-species in certain regions are in danger of extinction.

-Aside from geographically related issue, they have also been placed in danger by humans.
-One of the main activites by humans that had threatened their existence was seen in the 19th and 20th centuries before any mode of protections were put in place.
+Aside from geographically related issues, humans have also placed them in danger.
+One of the main human activities that threatened their existence was seen in the 19th and 20th centuries before any mode of protection was implemented.

-During this time, the collection of eggs and feather of ospreys were very common.
-Also, the introduction of DDT caused a major steep decline in the population of these birds of prey, though after it was illegalized their numbers quickly bounced back, and currently they are not in danger.
+During this time, the collection of eggs and feathers of ospreys was very common.
+Also, the introduction of DDT caused a major steep decline in the population of these birds of prey, though after it was legalized, their numbers quickly bounced back, and currently, they are not in danger.

 Domestication of Osprey